-Some 37% of CO2 emissions in Hampshire are transport-related, and unlike other sources, transport emissions are not reducing significantly.
+Some 37% of CO2 emissions in Hampshire are transport-related (excluding rail and domestic aviation), and unlike other sources, transport emissions are not reducing significantly.
 There is an urgent need for local, rapid and transformational action to reduce transport emissions if we are to meet our climate change commitments.

-Figure 2: Hampshire's 2019 baseline emissions by sectorii
+Figure 2: Hampshire's 2019 baseline emissions by sector